thisisgurpal/Premier-League-Analytics/README.md

 ## 1. Introduction

-I wanted to learn webscraping.
+I wanted to learn web scraping.
 I thought about certifications.
 I thought about text books.
-But no, I reckon the best way to learn is by doing.
+But no, I think the best way to learn is by doing.
 I chose a passion which is football, and scraped 2000+ lines of data.
 Along with multiple attributes, from the Premier League website.
-Python, selenium and pandas were my weapons of choice.
-The data I collected was muddy.
-It needed a bath and make over, SQL was the detergent.
-Then I had to dress the data to tell the story, this is where tableau came to the rescue.
-The results is a well designed and interactive dashboard.
+Python, selenium and pandas were my weapons of choice the data scraping.
+The cleaning and transformations were done using SQL.
+Then it was time to create insights, Tableau came to the rescue.
+The result is a interactive dashboard, showing the statistics you want to know about your favourite players.

 ## 2. Data Collection